A Comprehensive Guide on Sales Forecasting [2024 Edition]

 Choose the Metrics that you Want to Measure

 Standardizing the metrics that you'll measure in your sales forecast report ensures consistency, and will give you a better understanding of what's working and what isn't over time.
 Sometimes, you'll want to create a sales forecast that predicts sales for a new product launch.
-Other times, you'll want to track sales analytics that informs your sales process, like how long it's taking for a deal to close or the individual value of each prospect that converts.
+Other times, you'll want to track sales analytics that inform your sales process, like how long it's taking for a deal to close or the individual value of each prospect that converts.
 This means you might need to have more than one sales forecast.

 Choose a Sales Forecasting Method